alfianlosari/ChatGPTSwift/README.md

 ### Stream

-The server will stream data one by one until complete,, the method `AsyncThrowingStream` which you can loop using For-Loop like so:
+The server will stream data one by one until complete, the method `AsyncThrowingStream` which you can loop using For-Loop like so:

 ```swift
 Task {